cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 # Overview of the Application Domain Extension Energy

-The CityGML Energy ADE aims at extending the CityGML standard with energy-related entities necessary to lead energy analyses at urban scale.
+The CityGML Energy ADE aims at extending the CityGML standard with energy-related entities necessary to lead energy analysis at urban scale.

-Following the philosophy of CityGML, this Energy ADE aims to be flexible, in terms of compatibility with different data qualities, levels of details, and urban energy models complexities (from monthly energy balance of ISO 13790, to sub-hourly dynamic simulation of softwares like CitySim or EnergyPlus).
+Following the philosophy of CityGML, this Energy ADE aims to be flexible, in terms of compatibility with different data qualities, levels of detail, and urban energy models complexities (from monthly energy balance of ISO 13790, to sub-hourly dynamic simulation of softwares like CitySim or EnergyPlus).
 It takes into consideration the INSPIRE Directive of the European Parliament, as